 There’s no doubt about it, remarketing is pretty darn impactful.
 It gives you the opportunity to show ads to a perfectly primed audience—people who have already visited your site—and nurture them into completing a conversion or coming back to make another purchase.
 On average, retargeting ads are 76% more likely to be clicked on than a regular old display ad.

 That said, I’ve noticed that far too many advertisers are failing to make the most of this unique opportunity.
 Rather than simply reusing eye-catching image ads that you’ve designed for your standard display campaigns, you should go the extra mile to craft creative ads to connect specifically with your retargeting audience.
-With just a little more attention to detail, you can get even more leverage from retargeting.
+With just a little more attention to detail, you can get even more leverage from retargeting ads on Google or Facebook.

 Many of us use image ads to familiarize people with our brand.
 We know that the users we are targeting on the Display Network or social media platforms are unlikely to click through to our landing pages, so we create basic ads featuring our tagline and primary brand assets with the hope that it will make an impression on the viewer.